Territorial claims in Antarctica: Other European claims

 The basis for the claim to Adélie Land by France depended on the discovery of the coastline in 1840 by the French explorer Jules Dumont d'Urville, who named it after his wife, Adèle.
-He erected the French flag and took possession of the land for France, on January 21, 1840 at 5:30 pm.
+He erected the French flag and took possession of the land for France on 21 January 1840 at 17:30.

 The British eventually decided to recognize this claim, and the border between Adélie Land and the Australian Antarctic Territory was fixed definitively in 1938.

 These developments also concerned Norwegian whaling interests which wished to avoid British taxation of whaling stations in the Antarctic and felt concern that they would be commercially excluded from the continent.
 The whale-ship owner Lars Christensen financed several expeditions to the Antarctic with the view to claiming land for Norway and to establishing stations on Norwegian territory to gain better privileges.
 The first expedition, led by Nils Larsen and Ola Olstad, landed on Peter I Island in 1929 and claimed the island for Norway.
 On 6 March 1931 a Norwegian royal proclamation declared the island under Norwegian sovereignty and on 23 March 1933 the island was declared a dependency.

 The 1929 expedition led by Hjalmar Riiser-Larsen and Finn Lützow-Holm named the continental landmass near the island as Queen Maud Land after the Norwegian queen Maud of Wales.
 The territory was explored further during the Norvegia expedition of 1930–31.
 Negotiations with the British government in 1938 resulted in setting the western border of Queen Maud Land at 20°W.

 The United States, Chile, the Soviet Union and Germany disputed Norway's claim.
 In 1938, Germany dispatched the German Antarctic Expedition, led by Alfred Ritscher, to fly over as much of it as possible.
 The ship Schwabenland reached the pack ice off Antarctica on 19 January 1939.
 During the expedition, Ritscher photographed an area of about 350000 sqkm from the air and dropped darts inscribed with swastikas every 26 km.
 However, despite intensively surveying the land, Germany never made any formal claim or constructed any lasting bases.
 Hence, the German Antarctic claim, known as New Swabia, was disputed at the time, and is currently not taken into account.

 On 14 January 1939, five days before the German arrival, Norway annexed Queen Maud Land after a royal decree announced that the land bordering the Falkland Islands Dependencies in the west and the Australian Antarctic Dependency in the east was to be brought under Norwegian sovereignty.
 The primary aim of the annexation was to secure the Norwegian whaling industry's access to the region.
-In 1948 Norway and the United Kingdom agreed to limit Norway's longitudinal claims of Queen Maud Land to 20°W to 45°E, and to incorporate the Bruce Coast and Coats Land into Norwegian territory.
+In 1948, Norway and the United Kingdom agreed to limit Norway's longitudinal claims of Queen Maud Land to 20°W to 45°E, and to incorporate the Bruce Coast and Coats Land into Norwegian territory.